 Reps should be personable, outgoing, knowledgeable and passionate about your company and its job openings.

-Reps should be willing to seek out & engage job seekers, not wait passively to be approached.
+Bring reps who are willing to seek out & engage job seekers, not wait passively to be approached.

 A military background is a bonus and can help reps relate to the attendees.

 IMPORTANT: Inform your RecruitMilitary Client Success Coordinator of your participating team members for each event to ensure they receive the electronic check-in and all event requirements prior to their arrival.

 Make Sure Your Table and Recruiters Stand Out

 Make sure your reps are easily identifiable— wear a badge or a shirt with your company logo on it.